Apple Venus Volume 1: Gregory's departure

 In March 1998, a few weeks into the Chipping Norton sessions, Gregory abruptly quit the band.
-Partridge told journalists that Gregory left because he grew impatient with the recording of the orchestral material and wanted to quickly move on to second project, which would have consisted of rock songs.
-He attributed Gregory's frustration to diabetic mood swings ("one minute he'd be quite jolly, the next minute he's 'this is all shit, destroy it, wipe it, it's all terrible'").
-Moulding was not present for what he called an "enormous row" between Gregory and Partridge at the studio, but he corroborated that Gregory's diabetes caused "terrible mood swings, and his negativity was sometimes hard to take.
+Partridge told journalists that Gregory left because he grew impatient with the recording of the orchestral material and wanted to quickly move on to the recording of the second volume of the project.
+He attributed Gregory's frustration to diabetic mood swings: "one minute he'd be quite jolly, the next minute he's 'this is all shit, destroy it, wipe it, it's all terrible".
+Moulding was not present for an "enormous row" between Gregory and Partridge at the studio, but he corroborated that Gregory's diabetes caused "terrible mood swings, and his negativity was sometimes hard to take.
 But also, there really wasn't much for him to do on this record and he felt left out."
 Discussing the incident at Chipping Norton, Gregory said Partridge had behaved like "a cunt, frankly."
 Partridge said "I really blew up.
 I had a go at everyone but a lot of it was directed at Dave, telling him to pull his weight and get into it more.
 I don't think he ever forgave me."

-Gregory denied that his leaving pertained to "musical differences", and said that it was more "personal problems" related to Partridge spending the entire recording budget on the expensive Abbey Road session.
+Gregory denied that his leaving pertained to "musical differences", and said that it was more "personal problems" related to Partridge spending the entire recording budget on the Abbey Road session.
 Another source of frustration was his keyboard playing; he did not feel that he had the skill that was demanded from Partridge and Bendall, "and the end result wasn't justifying the means."
-When Partridge requested Gregory to write musical charts for the 40-piece orchestra, Gregory turned in a cheaper arrangement for four players, which was rejected.
-Gregory quoted Partridge saying "Compromise equals crap art".
+When Partridge requested Gregory to write musical charts for the 40-piece orchestra, Gregory turned in a cheaper arrangement for four players, which was rejected; Gregory quoted Partridge saying "Compromise equals crap art".
 Once another arranger was hired, he began distancing himself from the band.
 Partridge remembered: "You'd be doing an interview and you'd say the band's doing so-and-so, and he'd interrupt and say, 'Band?
 It's not a bloody band, it's two people making solo albums and a guitarist ...
 Anyway, carry on.'"
 Gregory also refused to sign an American distribution contract with TVT Records.
 He had telephoned artists who worked for the label and got "the worst possible reaction ...
 'You will not be paid,' those were the four words I remember."

-Gregory said he told Partridge that Apple Venus was not "the album we should be making after six years," calling it "the vegetarian alternative."
+Gregory told Partridge that Apple Venus was not "the album we should be making after six years," calling it "the vegetarian alternative."
 By the time the album was released, he maintained that "Andy's done a good job in recording the songs."
 Partridge also no longer viewed XTC as a band, instead preferring it to be known as a "brand" covering his and Moulding's music.